Home of the original IBM PC emulator for browsers.

 a track at a time, and if the final sector(s) of IO.SYS

-were located near the beginning of a track instead of the end of that track, the boot sector might read too much data and trash itself.
-This problem cropped up more often on disks with large tracks, but clearly it could also occur on disks with only 17 sectors/track.
+are located near the beginning of a track instead of the end of that track, the boot sector might read too much data and trash itself.
+This problem cropped up more often on disks with large tracks, but it could definitely also occur on disks with only 17 sectors/track.
 And even though I was using MS-DOS 3.30, which contained a fix, that fix was only present in the FORMAT.COM

 and SYS.COM